HackerZam/Ender-3-Marlin-Firmware-for-SKR-3-EZ/README.md

 Q: Is there BL Touch Support?
 A: Yes!
 Make sure to enable it in your configuration.
 (I disabled it because my BL Touch was a knock-off, be weary of them!
 Research the wiring before purchasing!)

+Q: Why not the bugfix version of Marlin?
+A: In my experience of compiling it, it wouldn't work properly and contained many errors.
+Using this version seemed to work almost flawlessly and realistically on my Ender 3.
+If it works, it works I say.

 (More Q&A coming soon!)